areleu/vencopy/README.md

 ## Want to contribute?

 Great, welcome on the venco.py team!
 Please read our contribute section in the documentation and reach out to Niklas (niklas.wulff@dlr.de).
-If experience difficulties on set up or have other technical questions, join our [gitter community](https://gitter.im/vencopy/community)
+If you experience difficulties on set up or have other technical questions, join our [gitter community](https://gitter.im/vencopy/community)